The-Marcy-Lab-School/react-multilingual-app/README.md

 * Beneath this greeting, there should be five buttons.
 * Each button should correspond to a different language (perhaps, "Spanish", "Haitian Creole", and "Portuguese").
 * When a button is clicked, the greeting above should be translated to the appropriate language.
-* **Hint**: Your component will need to have state.
-Then, when a button is clicked, the state should change depending on which button was clicked.
-Finally, the greeting that is shown on the page should change depending on the state.